Who are you anyway? Are you even qualified to be looking at any of this?

 This gives a more subtle view of what is going on in the race than simply classifying some states as "weak" states that could go either way.
 The movement of averages within categories makes a difference.
 A 0.1% lead in a state is different than a 4.9% lead.
 These views recognize that, where the categorization view can't distinguish between those situations.

-These views are brand new in 2020, so are somewhat experimental.
+These views were new in 2020, and are still somewhat experimental in 2024.
 I welcome feedback from those who want to engage with me on the detailed methodology.

 How do you come up with the probabilities?

 This lovely blog post from January 2019 goes into all kinds of detail on how I constructed mappings from the polling average margins to percentage chances of each candidate winning.
-To summarize, I analysed how the difference between the final polling average and the actual election results varied based on the polling average margin aggregated over the three election cycles I have done polling averages (2008, 2012, and 2016).
+And I gave an update in this blog post from January 2023.
+To summarize, I analysed how the difference between the final polling average and the actual election results varied based on the polling average margin aggregated over the previous election cycles I have done polling averages (2008, 2012, 2016, and now 2020).

 Using that historical data and some math, I generated a mapping that basically said "When the state polling average margin is X%, the actual election results have averaged Y% with a standard deviation of Z%, which translates into a W% chance of winning the state."

-I am sure that there are valid critisims of my methodology.
-I'd love to hear from folks who know about such things and can give me constructive critisism.
+I am sure that there are valid criticisms of my methodology.
+I'd love to hear from folks who know about such things and can give me constructive criticism.
 A few I can think of myself right off the bat:

-- I only have three election cycles of data, and that really isn't a lot
+- I only have four election cycles of data, and that really isn't a lot

 - I may be over-fitting based on that limited data